Christian Bautista (album)

 Christian Bautista is the debut album by Filipino singer Christian Bautista, released in the Philippines on March 26, 2004 by Warner Music Philippines.
 Its singles include "The Way You Look at Me", "Hands to Heaven", "Colour Everywhere", "Kailan Pa Ma'y Ikaw" and "Kelan Kaya".
-To date, the album has reached 4× Platinum status by the Philippine Association of the Record Industry (PARI), selling over 120,000 units in the country.
+To date, the album has reached 4× platinum status by the Philippine Association of the Record Industry (PARI), selling over 120,000 units in the country.
 It has also been certified in other Southeast Asian countries, such as Indonesia and Thailand.

-The album was released on digital download through iTunes and Amazon.com on 25 September 2004.
+The album was released as a digital download through iTunes and Amazon.com on 25 September 2004.
 It has sold more than 400,000 copies all over Asia.

 Background

 After his stint as a contestant on ABS-CBN's Star in a Million talent contest where he became the fourth runner-up, Bautista signed an album contract with Warner Music Philippines.
-He, then, released his self-titled debut album, with "The Way You Look at Me" as its first single, written by Andrew Fromm and Keith Follese.
+He then released his self-titled debut album, with "The Way You Look at Me" as its first single, written by Andrew Fromm and Keith Follese and originally recorded by Judith Lefeber.

 The album had significant radio airplay in other Southeast Asian countries such as Indonesia, Thailand, Malaysia and Singapore.